shabscreativecontent/registration-form/README.md

 ## Lessons Learned:

-Whao this is awesome, i learnt CSS3 and implement it on this awesome project.
+Whao this is awesome, i learnt CSS3 and implemented it on this awesome project.